 Therapeutic riding is an equine-assisted activity that provides individuals, with special needs, a unique opportunity to improve their mental, emotional, physical, and developmental abilities.
-By interacting with a horse, an individual gains confidence, learns new skills, begins to interact socially, and establishes a bond with their matched horse.
-The movement of the horse itself is therapeutic by nature in that it mimics the human pelvis while walking.
-This is repetitive and rhythmic.
-Horses are also very hyperaware of their surroundings, making them ideal companions to individuals that are very sensitive to their surroundings, as well.
+By interacting with a horse, an individual gains confidence, learns new skills, and establishes a bond with the horse.

-We offer 45-minute therapeutic riding sessions in small group settings of 5 or less, to individuals age 5-adult.
-Call or email for an evaluation.
+Misty River Equestrian Center offers both 30-minute and 60-minute private therapeutic riding sessions to individuals age 5-adult.
 All sessions are taught by a PATH certified instructor.
-(Professional Association of Therapeutic Horsemanship Int’l).
-Our instructors also maintain CPR and First Aid certifications, along with continuing education each year to stay current.
-We provide trained horse leaders and two sidewalkers to maximize each rider’s success.
+Our instructor also maintains CPR and First Aid certifications, along with continuing education each year to stay current.

 Our goal is to teach horsemanship and help improve a variety of life skills in a fun, safe, and interactive environment.

 Please note, there is not a therapist on staff.
 These are therapeutic riding classes, teaching horsemanship skills.
 Therapeutic riding classes are taught with modifications to meet the riders needs, but in the context of learning horsemanship skills.